House | 3 bedrooms | sleeps 6

 |Rooms||3 bedrooms, 2 bathrooms of which 1 Family bathrooms and 1 Shower rooms|

 |Furniture||Single beds (2), Double beds (2), Cots (1), Dining seats for 6, Lounge seats for 6|

 |Other||Linen provided, Towels provided, High chair|

 |Outdoors||Private garden, Private fishing lake or river|

 The accommodation comprises three bedrooms; two doubles (both with 4' 6" beds) and one twin (with two 3' beds).
 All have fabulous views of the river or the surrounding Estate.
 The bedrooms are decorated in neutral tones to the highest standard and comfort throughout.
 All have plenty of storage space with a wardrobe or chest of drawers.
 All bed linen is the highest quality 100% Egyptian cotton.

 Bath and shower rooms

 There is a family bathroom on the first floor with a bath with handheld shower, basin and WC in addition to a ground floor shower room with large walk-in power shower, basin and WC.
 Luxurious towels are provided for all guests.

-The sitting room has an open log fire, Sky television, DVD player with a house selection of DVDs, and telephone for incoming calls only.
-Wireless broadband is also available at the property.
+The sitting room has an open log fire, Sky television and DVD player with a good selection of DVDs.
+WiFi is also available at the property.

 The kitchen has dining space for six guests and direct views of The Tweed.
 It is decorated in traditional Shaker style with neutral tones throughout, natural tiled floor and oak work surfaces.
 It is fully equipped with a stainless steel electric oven and hob, dishwasher and plenty of storage space.
 There is a refrigerator, deepfreeze, washing machine with dryer and Belfast sink in the adjoining utility room.